-Sure smartphones have come a long way, but not since the first iPhone launch more than a decade ago have we seen this big of a phone revolution.
+Sure, smartphones have come a long way, but not since the first iPhone launch more than a decade ago have we seen this big of a phone revolution.

 There was a glimmer of what the next big thing would look like back in 2013 at the Consumer Electronics Show.
-Samsung had been working on displays so thin and flexible they could fold in half and pop back into place, and at that show the tech giant was showing off real working prototypes.
+Samsung had been working on displays so thin and flexible they could fold in half and pop back into place, and at that show, the tech giant was showing off real working prototypes.

-Till then however, the next crop of new smartphones will get larger screens without growing in size and will get even an even better camera or two.
+Till then, however, the next crop of new smartphones will get larger screens without growing in size and will get an even better camera or two.
 Not as exciting as a tablet that can fold into a phone, but I’m pretty excited nonetheless about the first wave of big announcements coming next week at the 2017 Mobile World Congress in Barcelona, Spain.

 BlackBerry, Android or both?

 Another popular smartphone brand making a comeback is BlackBerry.
-Just like the next gen Nokia phones, the new BlackBerry device will run Android (instead of BlackBerry OS) but will retain the once popular office phone’s most beloved feature – it’s physical keyboard.
+Just like the next-gen Nokia phones, the new BlackBerry device will run Android (instead of BlackBerry OS), but will retain the once popular office phone’s most beloved feature: its physical keyboard.